vacp2p/rfc/content/docs/rfcs/56/README.md

 # Abstract

-This document describes the design of Status Communities over Waku v2, allowing for multiple users to communicate in a group chat.
-This is a key feature for the Status messaging app.
+Describes how Status Communities allow multiple users to communicate in a group chat.
+This is a key feature for the Status application.

 # Background and Motivation